greenelab/deep-review/sections/06_discussion.md

 ### Interpretation

-As detailed above, interpretability is a common issue across many domains.
-Thus,  there is
-much interest in developing generic procedures for knowledge extraction from deep models.
+As the challenge of interpretability is common across many domains, there is much interest in developing generic procedures for knowledge extraction from deep models.
 Ribeiro et al. [@tag:Ribeiro2016_lime] focus on interpreting individual predictions rather than interpreting the model.
 By fitting simple